What is a SOC 2 Report and Why Are Your Clients Asking For It?

 In August 2022, Cloudflare was targeted by a phishing attack.
 Several Cloudflare employees and their family members received a phishing SMS on their phones.
 This SMS contained an official-looking (but not) domain which was registered just 40 minutes before the phishing SMS were sent out.
 Although authentication required a TOTP, attackers had set up a real-time relay to beat this mechanism.

-One of the main reasons why Cloudflare wasn’t breached even if some of their employees fell for phishing was because they used FIDO2-compliant security key.
+One of the main reasons why Cloudflare wasn’t breached even if some of their employees fell for phishing was because they used a FIDO2-compliant security key.
 These keys are tied to users and implement origin binding and attackers didn’t have a way to beat this.

 LifeLabs, in November 2019, had one of the largest breaches in Canada.
 Information of around 15 million customers was compromised.
 This information included details such as name, email, date of birth, card numbers, and customer login IDs and passwords.
 Lifelabs had to pay the attackers to regain stolen information.
-This breach also led to a $1.2 billion USD class-action lawsuit against the organization.
+This breach also led to a USD 1.2 billion class-action lawsuit against the organization.

 One of the main reasons that made this breach a success was that LifeLabs hadn’t taken enough security precautions to protect data.
-An investigation revealed that LifeLabs lacked necessary security policies and were not compliant with the health privacy laws of the country.
+An investigation revealed that LifeLabs lacked necessary security policies and was not compliant with the health privacy laws of the country.
 The organization later implemented security policies and detection mechanisms but they were already too late.
 This is a good example of why regulations and compliance are important and how neglecting it can lead to breaches.

 In 2017, Equifax suffered a breach leading to a compromise of details of around 143 million customers.
 The breach began when attackers were able to exploit a vulnerability (CVE-2017-5638) that was left unpatched by the organization.
 Due to insufficient security mechanisms, attackers were able to move to other servers.
 The attackers were then able to extract data undetected which was because Equifax failed to renew an encryption certificate.
 Attackers found jackpot after jackpot.